 When you refocus from the ex to yourself, your life will become much simpler.
 Strive to find satisfaction and fulfillment by pursuing things you like and stay busy with them.
 You’ll realize that taking care of yourself is much more fun and much needed too.
 Once you’re a little more stable by yourself, you can think of dating again.

 Being independent is an awesome life skill but healing can require some professional help.
 Reaching out to a counselor or therapist is a great step forward.
 Kashish elaborates, “When there’s a discussion about relationships or attachment styles, you have to go way back.
 The formative years – that’s where it all begins.
 You have to look at the relationship you share with your parents because that plays a very valuable role in your present relationships.

-To sum up all that’s been said, your partner or ex can never do your emotional work for you.
+To sum up, your partner or ex can never do your emotional work for you.
 Healing is a slow process but you have to give it (and yourself) time.
-If you’re thinking, “I miss my ex but I want to move on”, we’re here to tell you that you definitely will.
-The best way to recover is to seek professional help which gives you the extra nudge that’s required.
+If you’re thinking, “I miss my ex but I want to move on,” we’re here to tell you that you definitely will.
+The best thing to do is to seek professional help which gives you the extra nudge that’s required.
 At Bonobology, we have relationship counselors ready to help, just a click away.
 Reach out to us if you need help.
 We’re always here for you.

 This article has been updated in February 2023.